SOURABHATTR/SOC-Analyst-Home-Lab-Wazuh-Detection-Windows-Event-Investigation-Incident-Response/README.md

 | Final Classification | Potential Brute Force |
 | Confirmed Compromise | No |

+> **Important:** The authentication failures were deliberately generated during controlled lab testing.
+The alert demonstrates that the detection logic worked; it should not be presented as evidence of a real-world attack against the endpoint.

+---

 # Incident Response

 ## Containment

-Recommended actions for a real production incident:
+For a real production incident, recommended actions would include:

 - Monitor the targeted administrator account
 - Review subsequent `4625`, `4624`, and `4672` events
-- Apply account lockout or temporary restriction if repeated attempts continue
+- Apply account lockout or temporary restriction if attempts continue
 - Identify and restrict the actual source if a malicious source is discovered
 - Escalate if successful authentication follows repeated failures